medianon/medianon/README.md

 click on settings on the left and make a new web app

-add a .env file with the variable FIREBASECONFIG={your firebase config}
+add a .env file with the variable FIREBASECONFIG='{your firebase config}'

-if theres an error, add ' around the object eg '{...}'

-if theres still an error, add speech marks around everything in the object eg. {"apiKey": "...", "authDomian": "...", "...": "..."}
+if theres an error, add speech marks around everything in the object eg. {"apiKey": "...", "authDomian": "...", "...": "..."}

 npm run dev --